orenevan/devops-resources/q&a.md

 ✨ Enables event-driven architecture, triggering actions based on specific events or changes ✨ Provides flexibility by allowing developers to define custom endpoints and payloads ✨ Widely used for integrating third-party services, automating workflows, and building event-driven systems

+## linux direcotries

+📁 /: The root directory serves as the starting point for the entire file system.

+📁 /bin: Contains essential executable files and system commands used for everyday tasks.

+📁 /boot: Holds files necessary for booting the system, including the kernel.

+📁 /dev: Represents devices connected to the system, such as hard drives, printers, and input devices.

+📁 /etc: Stores system-wide configuration files, including network settings and software configurations.

+📁 /home: Houses the home directories of individual users, where personal files and settings are stored.

+📁 /lib or /lib64: Contains libraries that provide essential functions to programs and applications.

+📁 /media or /mnt: Mount points for removable media, such as USB drives and optical discs.

+📁 /opt: Used for optional software packages that are not part of the core system.

+📁 /proc: A virtual file system that provides information about running processes and system resources.

+📁 /root: The home directory for the root user, the system administrator (not to be confused with the primary root directory mentioned above)

+📁 /sbin: Stores system binaries used for system administration tasks.

+📁 /tmp: A temporary directory for storing temporary files.

+📁 /usr: Contains user-related programs, libraries, documentation, and other resources.

+📁 /var: Stores variable data, such as log files, spool files, and temporary files.

+Every directory in Linux plays a crucial role in how the operating system functions.
+They provide an organized framework for storing data and system files.
+When you delve into the Filesystem Hierarchy, you gain a deeper understanding of why certain files belong in specific directories and why permissions are assigned.

 ## Docker_images_reducing_size